July 15, 2022: This article has been updated to reflect changes since its original publishing.

 ‘Each Park is Unique’

-A team of seven, our Five Borough team works year-round in the Historic Harlem Parks—Jackie Robinson Park, Marcus Garvey Park, Morningside Park, and St. Nicholas Park—and in other greenspaces where needs arise.
+Four members strong, the Five Borough Program works year-round in parks throughout the City, providing landscape maintenance and restoration support, as well as field-based training to NYC Parks employees and community partners.
+To date, this team has supported more than 27 parks throughout the five boroughs.
 “We support parks that need extra resources and collaborate with NYC Parks to determine where to work,” says Bill Kearney, the Conservancy’s Outside Parks Manager.
 “There’s a tremendous amount of park space in New York City, and each park is unique.”

 How We Share Our Expertise

 One of the largest projects in recent years was the Five Borough Programs' ballfield restoration at Pelham Bay Park in the Bronx.
 “Their fields get used a lot, and they thought they had a drainage problem,” says Jose Figueroa, Outside Parks Assistant Manager.
 “But the fields were so compacted that water wasn’t penetrating.
 We verti-drained—which puts holes in the soil to give it air—so when it rains, the water can go right through the soil.”

 Jose explains that verti-draining is a best practice that’s completed about once a month on a lawn or ballfield, depending on its use.
 In the summer, for instance, Conservancy staff regularly verti-drain lawns—with major concert and event dates in mind—to relieve stress on the grass from foot traffic.